Save On Your Energy Bills, 6 Simple Changes

 4. Heating

-Did you know by reducing your home’s temperature by 1.8 degrees Fahrenheit (one degree Celsius) can produce a significant difference in your home’s energy cost?
-Setting your room thermostat one degree higher could increase your heating cost by ten percent and vice versa.
+Did you know that reducing your home’s temperature by 1.8 degrees Fahrenheit (one degree Celsius) can produce a significant difference in your home’s energy cost?
+Setting your room thermostat one degree higher could increase your heating costs by 10 percent, and vice versa.

 To save money on your energy bill, set your thermostat to the lowest comfortable setting.
-Invest in a smart thermostat because they automatically turn the heating off when the desired temperature is reached.
+Invest in a smart thermostat because it automatically turns the heating off when the desired temperature is reached.

 5. Water

-Most of your energy savings will come from heating during the winter months, but adding water to your energy-saving routine will lead to savings all year long.
+Most of your energy savings will come from heating during the winter months, but adding water to your energy-saving routine will lead to savings year-round.

 Simple and inexpensive things like upgrading to a more efficient showerhead when used multiple times a day could reduce energy consumption by 5% – 10%

-This saving comes from having to heat less water and even more, savings will be realized on your water bill for using less water.
+This saving comes from heating less water, and, even more, from lower water bills for using less water.

-You can even multiply these savings by reducing either bath depth or length of time in a shower without any impact on your quality of life.
+You can even multiply these savings by reducing either the bath depth or the time in a shower, without any impact on your quality of life.

 Heating a large water tank is a big energy draw.
 The average household spends $400 to $600 a year just to heat water, which can account for 14% to 18% of the total utility bill, according to energy.gov.